Nugnikoll/MyReversi/Readme.md

 		└───botzone/main.cc (Botzone online project)

 - Training
-	Besides the dependencies metioned before, scipy is also required here.
+	Besides the dependencies metioned before, [SciPy](https://www.scipy.org/) is also required here.
 To train with random self-play games, simply enter the directory /python and execute the script pattern_optimize.py .
 	`cd app`
 	`python3 pattern_optimize.py`
 	If you want to perform training with custom parameters, type `python3 pattern_optimize.py --help` for help.